 Scroll down to send us a request

 An amazing utilization of technology is in the management of direct to patient logistics, particularly in hybrid clinical trials or virtual clinical trials.
-With limited availability of drug supply as well as patients, technology ensure not just the efficient direct to patient logistics, but also patient education, temperature tracking and compliance.
+With limited availability of drug supply as well as patients, technology ensures not just efficient direct to patient logistics, but also patient education, temperature tracking, and compliance.

 Flexible supply chain design with small and frequent manufacturing runs can respond to unique demand requests efficiently.

-Incorporating redundancy in the plan as contingency, e.g. by sending test kits in advance, but holding stock until patients are available, can be another smart move.
+Incorporating redundancy in the plan as a contingency, e.g. by sending test kits in advance, but holding the stock until patients are available, can be another smart move.

-Enabling direct to patient shipment (to their home or care center), when patient is unable to visit site is a great example of improving client delivery experience.
+Enabling direct-to-patient shipment (to their home or care center), when the patient is unable to visit the site is a great example of improving client delivery experience.

-With more than 50% rare diseases patients being children, age-appropriate communications for both the patient and their families go a long way in making clinical trials for rare diseases successful.
+With more than 50% of rare disease patients being children, age-appropriate communications for both the patient and their families go a long way in making clinical trials for rare diseases successful.